mrgreen12375/green-text-editor-pwa/README.md

 # green-text-editor-pwa

 ## Description
 This project is to create a progressive web application text editor.
 This text editor application can be installed locally so it can be used online or offline.
+When a user types something and then clicks of the text field, the text will be saved.
 Several PWA technologies were used in this project.
 Such as webpack a static module bundler, workbox to make a service worker that caches static assets and indexedDB as the database.

 ## Table of contents
 - [Mock-up](#Mock-up)